Periscope (service): Service

 The services of Periscope were available in the mobile application itself as well as on Twitter.
 Users of Periscope were able to choose whether or not to make their video public or simply viewable to certain users such as their friends or families.
-Although the "scoper" usually simply used a handheld device such as a smartphone to broadcast, it was also possible to broadcast through Periscope using a professional vision mixing suite such as Wirecast or Teradek using Periscope Pro.
-On 10 September 2015, Periscope added the ability to broadcast live in landscape view.
+Although the "scoper" usually used a handheld device such as a smartphone to broadcast, it was also possible to broadcast through Periscope using a professional vision mixing suite such as Wirecast or Teradek using Periscope Pro.
+On 10 September 2015, Periscope added the ability to broadcast live in landscape view. .Periscope's innovative live-streaming technology not only redefined real-time engagement but also paved the way for integrating live video features directly into social media platforms like Twitter, now X.

 Periscope allowed viewers to send "hearts" to the broadcaster by tapping on the mobile screen as a form of appreciation.
 The maximum number of users that a user could follow is 8,000.

 On 8 September 2015, TechCrunch reported and later confirmed that Periscope was building an Apple TV app.
 This app was released on 30 October 2015.